majidkhoshrou/credit_card_application/README.md

-# This project was done as part of the second interview for the junior data scientist position at ABN AMRO.
+# This project was done as part of the second interview for a job interview

 *python version: 3.8*